Evil eye: History

-Early evidence excavated from various ancient cities include alabaster idols with incised eyes found in Tell Brak, one of Mesopotamia's oldest cities.
+Early evidence excavated from various ancient cities includes alabaster idols with incised eyes found in Tell Brak, one of Mesopotamia's oldest cities.
 Texts from ancient Ugarit, a port city in what is now Syria, attest to the concept of the 'evil eye' – the city existed until about 1180 BC, during the late Bronze Age collapse.
 In Greek Classical antiquity, the 'evil eye' is referenced by Hesiod, Callimachus, Plato, Diodorus Siculus, Theocritus, Plutarch, Heliodorus, Pliny the Elder, and Aulus Gellius.
 Peter Walcot's Envy and the Greeks (1978) listed more than one hundred works by these and other authors mentioning the evil eye.
 Ancient Greek authors frequently mentioned the ὀφθαλμὸς βάσκανος (ophthalmòs báskanos; evil eye).

-As widely documented in archaeologic findings and in ancient literature, the Illyrians believed in the force of spells and the evil eye, in the magic power of protective and beneficial amulets which could avert the evil eye or the bad intentions of enemies.
+As widely documented in archaeological findings and in ancient literature, the Illyrians believed in the force of spells and the evil eye, in the magic power of protective and beneficial amulets which could avert the evil eye or the bad intentions of enemies.
 Such amulets included objects with the shape of phallus, hand, leg, and animal teeth.

 Kylix eye cup (530–520 BC), inscribed with Chalcidian text.
 It features an eye motif, likely to ward off the evil eye.